 For example, the sentence “you can activate commands from the command line“.
 A beginner who doesn’t know what a command line is will certainly be confused.

-Therefore, let’s learn to know the name of parts on the AutoCAD user interface.
+Therefore, let’s learn the names and functions of the different parts of the AutoCAD user interface.

 Look at the picture below: